 BEST FOR: Ultralight backpackers, Those who get tangled in sleeping bag hoods, Those who want versatility

 For those looking for versatility in their sleeping bag, then the Feathered Friends Flicker 20 UL is hard to beat.
 The Flicker can be opened up as a blanket on warmer nights, while in colder temps it can be zipped up and the bottom of the footbox cinched in to form a hoodless mummy bag.

 A novel crossover zipper design helps seal off any drafts along the length of the bag and avoids the need for a down-filled draft tube.
 When the footbox is cinched in at the bottom, your feet will be cosy in all but the coldest conditions.

 The Flicker 20 UL is made with the highest quality 950+ fill power goose down.
 As with all Feathered Friends sleeping bags, the Flicker is conservatively rated.
 You'll find the Flicker 20 UL warm and cosy for a 20°F rated bag.
 The Flicker includes a draft collar, which means it is easier to retain warmth in colder conditions (compared to a bag without a draft collar).
 Nonetheless to push this bag down towards it's temp rating (e.g. below freezing) you will need to pair it with a warm hat, or a down hood.

 The Flicker 20 UL is made with a 10-denier water-resistant outer shell fabric and a 15-denier liner fabric, ensuring optimal weight savings without sacrificing durability.
 Note that Feathered Friends do not allow customisation.
 However they do sell an alternative version of the Flicker known as the YF version (instead of “UL”).
 Compared to the Flicker 20 UL, the Flicker 20 YF has a slightly heavier shell fabric (20 denier) and the same fill weight but of a slightly lower fill power down (900+).
-Because of the heavier shell fabric the YF version is therefore slightly cheaper (about $50 less) and more downproof (i.e. the down feathers have less chance to escape).
+Because of the heavier shell fabric the YF version is slightly cheaper and also more downproof (that is, the down feathers have less chance to escape).

 If you want a hoodless bag for all-round 3 season use, then the Feathered Friends Flicker 20 UL is our top choice.

 MANUFACTURER TEMP RATING: 20°F / -7°C